huangyr864/Gypsum-Board-Defect-Dataset/README.md

 # Gypsum-Board-Defect-Dataset
-This repository contains the Asphalt Pavement Distress Dataset from the DSWMamba model research paper.
-It features labeled images of asphalt conditions across six distress categories, including cracks, potholes, and alligator cracks, supporting the development and evaluation of pavement distress detection models.
+This repository contains the Gypsum Board Defect Dataset which consists of 3,542 high-quality images with a resolution of ${2048 \times 2048 }$ pixels.
+It covers six distinct defect categories, including spots, incomplete Sanding, pitted surface, cracks, cluttered spots, fish-scale patterns.

+### Gypsum Board Defect Dataset will be fully open-sourced upon publication to foster reproducible research in the field of industrial quality inspection.